LucasA21/LucasA21/README.md

 </h3>

 - Passionate about systems and software development
-- Currently studying Systems Engineering
+- Currently studying BSc in Computer Science
 - Exploring new tech projects in my spare time
 - Open to internship or job opportunities in tech